-Earlier in the tutorial, we ran a docker-compose setup for hasura/graphql-engine and postgres.
-Accessing the server logs can be done using
+Earlier in the tutorial, we ran a docker-compose setup for hasura/graphql-engine and Postgres.
+You can access the server logs using the

 docker logs command followed by the container id of Hasura.
-This would output the graphql-engine logs for your local instance.
-If you would like to debug a Hasura Cloud Project, you can head to the
+Running the command returns the graphql-engine logs for your local instance.
+If you want to debug a Hasura Cloud Project, head to the

 Pro/Monitoring tab on the Hasura Console.

-This tab will give various structured metrics of the API usage.
-Starting from the errors to websocket connections, the queries can be inspected individually.
-Unlike the open source version, the Cloud instance will have a better UX around inspecting individual requests.
+This tab will give various structured metrics of your API usage.
+You can inspect all queries individually and see the errors in WebSocket connections.
+Unlike the open-source version, the Cloud instance will have a better UX around inspecting individual requests.

-By default, all log-types are enabled on Hasura Cloud.
-If you want to disable any of them, you can do so by configuring
+Hasura Cloud comes with all log types enabled by default.
+If you want to disable any of them, you can do so by configuring the

 HASURA_GRAPHQL_ENABLED_LOG_TYPES ENV variable.

-There is a logging level that can be configured to specify how explicit the information should be.
+You can configure the logging level to specify how explicit the information should be.
 The log-level hierarchy is:

 debug > info > warn > error.
 This can be updated using